How to Rake Leaves Without Hurting Yourself

 - Keep your back straight, your neck muscles relaxed and keep your elbows slightly bent and close to the side of your body.

 - Face the pile and rake the leaves towards your body, in a front-to-back motion.

 - Do not rake on wet ground while leaves are heavy and slippery!

 - Regularly change the positions of your hands on the shaft of the rake; while simultaneously changing your forwardly positioned leg with the back in order to prevent muscular aches and distribute the work more evenly.

-- Take frequently breaks in order to avoid becoming tired, which could cause you over-compensate also causing injuries.
+- Take frequent breaks in order to avoid becoming tired, which could cause you to over-compensate also causing injuries.